 A time deposit refers to money you put in the bank for set periods to earn interest.
 Unlike a demand deposit, you do not have the option of withdrawing money whenever you want to.
 Your deposit is locked away for a fixed term or time – a Fixed Deposit, for instance.
 Then there is the Recurring Deposit, wherein you have to deposit a fixed sum for a set period specified time intervals.
 The deposit period is a fixed long period, and the bank pays you cumulative or non-cumulative interest based on the type of time deposit you choose.
 The interest paid on time deposits is higher than what you would earn on your demand deposits like a Savings Account.

 When you deposit your money in a bank, you are safeguarding it.
 The bank promises to pay this money back to you as and when you need it.
 The deposit is your asset, and the bank owes you the amount you save and pays interest on it.
 The interest rate differs based on the type of deposit you make.
 While there are no restrictions on demand deposits, banks may levy penalties for withdrawing a time deposit prematurely.

 Bank deposits help you grow your money gradually.
 They teach the discipline of saving money.
 You can start with demand deposits money into a savings account to earn interest and gradually create time deposits with the lump sum saved in your account.

-With the digibank by DBS app, you can open a new saving account in a few minutes!
+With DBS Bank app, you can open a new saving account in a few minutes!
 Download the app to get started.

 *Disclaimer: This article is for information only.
 We recommend you get in touch with your income tax advisor or CA for expert advice.